lucaong/risp/README.md

 # Risp

 `Risp` is a LISP implementation written in Ruby.
-The syntax is reminescent of Clojure, and it support calling Ruby methods.
+The syntax is reminescent of Clojure, and it interoperates with Ruby.

 ## Why?